 Coconut: In an effort to reduce the sugar, I used unsweetened coconut.
 But the widely available sweetened shredded would work too.
 And, I love the texture that the large coconut flakes from Bob’s Red Mill add to the salad, if you can find them.

 Marshmallows: Dandies Vegan Marshmallows makes the standard size and the minis.
-I could only find the larger ones locally, and it worked just fine to cut them into smaller pieces.
-But, if you can find the minis, it will save you time and sticky scissors.
-The other brand I like is Sweet and Sara.
+I could only find the larger ones locally when I original wrote the recipe, and it worked just fine to cut them into smaller pieces.
+But, if you can find the minis, it will save you time and sticky scissors, as it did for me when I made it recently and decided to update the photographs.

 Coconut milk: There is quite a difference in the amount and consistency of the coconut cream you’ll find in cans of coconut milk.
 I was happiest with A Taste of Thai because there was more to work with and it whipped up soft and fluffy.
 I also tested Thai Kitchen, but it made much less and the result was denser which made for a somewhat thicker ambrosia salad.
 The two bloggers who introduced me to the idea of whipped coconut cream in the first place used Native Forest brand.